I'm going to miss the first hour and a half of your show.

 I make no comment or criticism about it.

-And anything we do in the arena as it's being done now to change it will only harm what we're trying to do and the assistance and service that we're trying to provide the uh the audience.
+And anything we do in the arena as it's being done now to change it will only harm what we're trying to do and the assistance and service that we're trying to provide the audience.

-I know some of you drive around and you have um areas of the country where you lose reception of a radio station, it's a while before another one comes in, and that's when the satellite would come in handy.
+I know some of you drive around and you have areas of the country where you lose reception of a radio station.

-And automatically get the program each and every day, put it on an MP3 player, take it in your car and listen to it that way.
+Join Rush 24-7 and become a podcaster and automatically get the program each and every day, put it on an MP3 player, take it in your car and listen to it that way.

-That that's the kind of thing we're trying to offer.
+That's the kind of thing we're trying to offer.

-Uh uh, but as I say, it costs money to make all this stuff available.
+But as I say, it costs money to make all this stuff available.

-Websites, not cheap, bandwidth, you have as many subscribers as we do.
+Bandwidth, you have as many subscribers as we do.

-We offer video in the Ditto Cam quite a bit.
+We offer video and the DittoCam quite a bit.

 But people that don't want to pay for it don't have to.

-But remember what our objective is is to grow the audience via our existing radio stations because we love those people.
+But remember what our objective is, is to grow the audience via our existing radio stations because we love those people.

-Even even the mealy mouth liberals on these stations that spend their whole shows ripping me.
+Even the mealy-mouthed liberals on these stations that spend their whole shows ripping me still love these radio stations.

 I wouldn't be where I am without them.

-And and uh this is a this is a broadcast industry.
+And this is a broadcast industry.

 It's a commercial broadcast.